camtrees/camtrees.github.io/changelog/index.md

 ### Website Content

-* Created the "Info for Database Admins" page content
+* Created content for the "Info for Database Admins" page
 * Created the Using ChatGPT to Create WebSite Illustrations web page

 ### Website Infrastructure